-Land Use Policy 16.1.
+Land Use Policy 17.1.
 Permit residential uses in rural areas in a variety of rural lot sizes consistent with the rural character of the surrounding area.

-Land Use Policy 16.2.
+Land Use Policy 17.2.
 Maintain LAMIRDs at low residential densities that can be sustained by minimal infrastructure improvements, minimize environmental degradation, and that will not cumulatively create the future necessity or expectation of urban levels of service.

-Land Use Policy 16.3.
+Land Use Policy 17.3.
 Allow infill and redevelopment within LAMIRD boundaries consistent with the character of the existing LAMIRD in terms of building size, scale, use, and intensity and that does not increase the need for public facilities and utilities to urban levels.

-Land Use Policy 16.4.
+Land Use Policy 17.4.
 Accommodate appropriate rural uses not characterized by urban growth.

-Land Use Policy 16.5.
+Land Use Policy 17.5.
 Allow for essential public facilities, other regional infrastructure, and rural governmental services.

-Land Use Policy 16.6.
+Land Use Policy 17.6.
 Consistent also with Land Use Goal 14- Direct development to UGAs, limit rural growth rates by focusing growth with the Urban Growth Areas.

-Land Use Strategy 16.a.
+Land Use Strategy 17.a.
 Review and revise as necessary standards and development regulations for the rural area to preserve rural character.

-Land Use Strategy 16.b.
+Land Use Strategy 17.b.
 Explore development regulations that minimize changes in grade from pre-development site conditions in order to maximize native vegetation retention.

-Land Use Strategy 16.c.
+Land Use Strategy 17.c.
 Review development regulations including lot size and density for LAMIRDs and update as necessary to allow for appropriate infill.

-Land Use Strategy 16.d.
+Land Use Strategy 17.d.
 Continuously review and revise as necessary development regulations regarding clustering, density transfer, design guidelines, conservation easements and other innovative land use techniques to ensure they are working as intended.

-Land Use Strategy 16.e.
-Explore regulation and incentive programs to improve compatibility between diverse rural uses (e.g. small-scale agriculture, rural businesses, and residences).
+Land Use Strategy 17.e.
+Beginning in 2025, explore regulation and incentive programs to improve compatibility between diverse rural uses (e.g. small-scale agriculture, rural businesses, and residences).

-Land Use Goal 17.
+Land Use Goal 18.
 Foster rural business